-- The IBI-MFC Physics Analysis and Forecasting System31 provides operational analysis and forecasting data at 1/36° resolution implementing the NEMO model integrated with a data assimilation scheme SAM2, which allows a multivariate assimilation of sea surface temperature together with all available satellite sea level anomalies and in situ observations. - The "Sistema de Apoyo Meteorológico y Oceanográfico de la Autoridad Portuaria", SAMOA (Álvarez Fanjul et al., 2018; Sotillo et al., 2019; Garcia-Leon et al., 2022), provides operational downstream services and a significant number of high-resolution forecasting applications, based on Copernicus Marine forecasting services and Spanish Meteorological Agency (for atmospheric forecast), including 20 atmospheric models, 21 wave models and 31 circulation models. implements the ROMS (Regional Ocean Modeling System) model at a resolution of 350 to 70 m. - The WMOP model (Juza et al., 2016; Mourre et al., 2018) based on ROMS is a downscaling of the Copernicus Mediterranean system with a spatial resolution of 2 km and covering the Western Mediterranean basin from the Strait of Gibraltar to the longitude of the Sardinia Channel.
-It is implemented by SOCIB (Balearic Islands Coastal Observing and Forecasting System) and is run operationally on a daily basis, producing 72-hour forecasts of ocean temperature, salinity, sea level and currents. - A high-resolution numerical model, developed as part of an operational oceanography system in the frame of the "Sistema Autonomo de Medicion, Prediccion y Alerta en la Bahia de Algeciras" (SAMPA) project is implemented by Puertos Del Estado (Spain) providing operational ocean forecast data in the complex dynamical areas of the Gibraltar Strait and the Alboran Sea. - The MARC (Modelling and Analyses for Coastal Research) and ILICO (Coastal Ocean and Nearshore Observation Research Infrastructure) are implemented using MARS3 model in the Bay of Biscay/English Channel/Northwestern Mediterranean Sea at 2.5 km horizontal resolution and nested in the Copernicus Global system. - The Tyrrhenian and Sicily Channel Regional Model, TSCRM (Di Maio et al., 2016; Sorgente et al., 2016), is based on a regional implementation of POM at 2 km resolution and is nested into the Copernicus Mediterranean Analysis and Forecasting system.
+The IBI-MFC Physics Analysis and Forecasting System (https://data.marine.copernicus.eu/product/IBI\ANALYSISFORECAST\PHY\005\001/description, last access: 8 May 2025) provides operational analysis and forecasting data at 1/36° resolution, implementing the NEMO model integrated with a data assimilation scheme SAM2, which allows for a multivariate assimilation of sea surface temperature together with all available satellite sea level anomalies and in situ observations.

+- The Sistema de Apoyo Meteorológico y Oceanográfico de la Autoridad Portuaria (SAMOA; Álvarez Fanjul et al., 2018; Sotillo et al., 2019; García-León et al., 2022) provides operational downstream services and a significant number of high-resolution forecasting applications, based on Copernicus Marine forecasting services and the Spanish Meteorological Agency (for atmospheric forecast), including 20 atmospheric models, 21 wave models, and 31 circulation models.
+ROMS (Regional Ocean Modeling System) is implemented at a resolution of 350 to 70 m. - The WMOP model (Juza et al., 2016; Mourre et al., 2018) based on ROMS is a downscaling of the Copernicus Mediterranean system, with a spatial resolution of 2 km and covering the western Mediterranean basin from the Strait of Gibraltar to the longitude of the Sardinia Channel.
+It is implemented by SOCIB (Balearic Islands Coastal Observing and Forecasting System) and is run operationally on a daily basis, producing 72 h forecasts of ocean temperature, salinity, sea level, and currents. - A high-resolution numerical model, developed as part of an operational oceanography system in the frame of the Sistema Autonomo de Medicion, Prediccion y Alerta en la Bahia de Algecira (SAMPA) project is implemented by Puertos Del Estado (Spain), providing operational ocean forecast data in the complex dynamical areas of the Strait of Gibraltar and the Alboran Sea. - The MARC (Modelling and Analyses for Coastal Research) and ILICO (Coastal Ocean and Nearshore Observation Research Infrastructure) are implemented using the MARS3 model in the Bay of Biscay-English Channel-northwestern Mediterranean Sea at 2.5 km horizontal resolution and nested in the Copernicus Marine global system. - The Tyrrhenian and Sicily Channel Regional Model (TSCRM; Di Maio et al., 2016; Sorgente et al., 2016) is based on a regional implementation of POM at 2 km resolution and is nested into the Copernicus Mediterranean Analysis and Forecasting system. - The Southern Adriatic Northern Ionian coastal Forecasting System (SANIFS; Federico et al., 2017) is a coastal-ocean operational system based on the unstructured-grid finite-element 3D hydrodynamic SHYFEM model reaching a resolution of a few meters.
+It is a downscaled version of the Med-MFC physical product and provides short term forecast fields. - The Aegean and Levantine eddy-resolving model (ALERMO; Korres and Lascaratos, 2003) is based on POM implemented at 1/48° resolution and nested into the Copernicus Mediterranean Analysis and Forecasting system.